ibm-cloud-docs/app-configuration/ac-updated-cli.md

 `--update-workflow-config-workflow-credentials` ([`ExternalServiceNowCredentials`](#cli-external-service-now-credentials-example-schema))
 :   The credentials of the External ServiceNow instance.
 This option provides a value for a sub-field of the JSON option 'update-workflow-config'.
 It is mutually exclusive with that option.

-    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--update-workflow-config-workflow-credentials=@path/to/file.json`.
+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, for example, `--update-workflow-config-workflow-credentials=@path/to/file.json`.

 `--update-workflow-config-enabled` (bool)
 :   This option enables the workflow configuration per environment.
 User must set it to true if they wish to create Change Request for flag state changes.
 This option provides a value for a sub-field of the JSON option 'update-workflow-config'.
 It is mutually exclusive with that option.